SliderCO-007/travel-bucket-list/README.md

 different types of data.
 Initially the general search endpoint provided the required data in the response.
 It returns a short description, a thumbnail and a page title.
 Upon implementing this API call, it was apparent that the returned thumbnail image was unacceptable.
-Since it is a "thumbnail", the image is such a low resolution that most were pixelated and grainy when displayed.
+Since it is a "thumbnail", the image is such a low resolution that most were pixelated and grainy when displayed in the Bootstrap card.
 Further research revealed that Wikipedia provided another endpoint which can be called with parameters defining the size of an image needed.
 So I learned how to stack API calls, or call them sequentially.
 The application now makes a call to the search API then uses the page title in the response to make a second API call to retrieve a higher quality image which is displayed to the user.